kodecocodes/i9t/swift-2/swift-2.markdown

 ### Going further with Extensions

-One other amazing thing about Extensions is that you can provide functionality with generic type parameters; this means that you can provide a method on Arrays that contain a specific type.
+One other amazing thing about Extensions is that you can provide functionality with generic type parameters; this means that you can provide a method on arrays that contain a specific type.
 You can even do this with protocol extensions.

 For example, say that you wanted to create a method that shuffles an array of names to determine the order of players in a game.
 Seems easy enough, right?
-You simplly take an array of names, mix it up and return it.
+You simply take an array of names, mix it up and return it.
 Done and done.
 But what if you later discover a need to shuffle an array of cards for the same game?
 Now you have to either reproduce that shuffle logic for an array of cards, or create some kind of generic method that can shuffle both cards and names.
 There's got to be a better way, right?

 How about creating an extension on the `MutableCollectionType` protocol?
 Conformers of the protocol must have an Index since you need to use ordered collections to retain the sort order.